nikitasius/libgcrypt/README.md

-# libgcrypt - *for the moment testing, do not use!*
+# libgcrypt
-libgcrypt library for [GnuPG](https://github.com/nikitasius/GnuPG/) with 32kb RSA keys.
+###libgcrypt library for [GnuPG](https://github.com/nikitasius/GnuPG/) with 32kb RSA keys.
+## WARNING
+## USE MODIFIED LIBGCRYPT AT YOUR OWN RISK.
+SOFTWARE MAY CAUSE DATA LOSS, SYSTEM CRASHES, AND RED EYES.
+### Large keys, created in modified GnuPG with modified libgcrypt CANNOT be read by vanilla versions!
+It mean, that if you have another PGP stuff in your PC which work work with keys, you should to export keys OR create another keyring for vanilla versions.

 ## Description
 This library based on original [libgcrypt](https://gnupg.org/ftp/gcrypt/libgcrypt/).
 To start i copy original library into the branch `libgcrypt-x-y-z`, where it stays **non**-modified.
 After it goes into `devel` branch where im working with.
 And after it goes into `libgcrypt-x-y-z-RSA32k` branch, where can be downloaded.